qiyfoundation/Qiy-Scheme/Functional Specification.md

 ### 6.2.3 Qiy Node Implementation
 A _Qiy Node Implementation_ is a software package which can be used to realize a _Qiy Node_.
-The _Qiy Scheme_ puts no limit on the number of _Qiy Node Implementation_s, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.
+The _Qiy Scheme_ puts no limit on the number of _Qiy Node Implementations_, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.

 ### 6.2.4 Qiy Node Instantiation
 A _Qiy Node_ can be created in two ways: